Plan Then Action:High-Level Planning Guidance Reinforcement Learning for LLM Reasoning: Experiment

 \myparatights{Training Datasets and Benchmarks} For SFT, we use 10K samples from Openthoughts \citep{guha2025openthoughts} with injected planning knowledge (Section~\ref{sec:sft}).
-For RL, we sample 14K problems from DeeMath \citep{he2025deepmath}, which offers graded difficulty and is rigorously decontaminated to avoid benchmark leakage.
-We evaluate on AIME24, AIME25, MATH500, AMC23, Minerva, and Olympiad, reporting average accuracy over 16 independent runs.
+For RL, we sample 60K problems from DeeMath \citep{he2025deepmath}, which offers graded difficulty and is rigorously decontaminated to avoid benchmark leakage.
+We evaluate \alg on AIME24, AIME25, MATH500, and AMC23, and report the average accuracy over 64 independent runs.
+Besides, we assess it on the general-purpose multimodal datasets MMMU-Pro \citep{yue2025mmmu}, MMMU \citep{yue2024mmmu}, and EMMA \citep{standley2023extensible}, and the scientific benchmark dataset MMK-12 \citep{meng2025mm}.

-\myparatights{Baseline} We compare \alg with the base model, GRPO \citep{shao2024deepseekmath}, and DAPO \citep{yu2025dapo}.
-For fairness, all methods use the same SFT and RL data (differing only in the improved SFT portion), and the RL stage maintains an equal number of responses.
+\myparatights{Baseline} We compare \alg with the base model and several RLVR like GRPO \citep{shao2024deepseekmath}, and DAPO \citep{yu2025dapo}.
+In addition, we compare our method with several advanced reinforcement learning algorithms, including CPL \citep{wang2024cpl}, Full-Step DPO \citep{xu2025full}, and ORZ \citep{hu2025open}.
+For fairness, all methods use the same SFT and RL data (differing only in the improved SFT portion).
+For a fair comparison, we use the same number of sampled responses as all selected RLVR methods, so their time consumption is nearly the same.